Astros vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been favored just once and won that contest.
+- Over the past 10 games, the Astros have been favored twice and won both contests.

-- The Astros and their opponents have combined to hit the over five times in their last 10 games with a total.

 Astros Betting Records & Stats

-- The Astros have a 30-24 record in games they were favored on the moneyline (winning 55.6% of those games).
+- The Astros have been favored on the moneyline 55 total times this season.
+They've finished 31-24 in those games.

-- Based on this matchup's moneyline, the Astros' implied win probability is 65.5%.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 69.2%.

-- Houston has combined with opponents to hit the over on the total 42 times this season for a 42-42-1 record against the over/under.
+- Houston has played in 86 games with an over/under set, and have combined with its opponents to go over the total 42 times (42-43-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!